-Exception: The employee responsible for collecting cash is responsible for preparing/making bank deposits; posting collection entries to the general ledger and reconciling cash collections to the general ledger.
+Exceptions: Employees responsible for collections share cash drawers.
+The employee responsible for collecting cash is responsible for preparing/making bank deposits.

 C. Obtain from management a copy of the bond or insurance policy for theft covering all employees who have access to cash.
 Observe that the bond or insurance policy for theft was in force during the fiscal period.